ztr1566/jenkins-pipeline-app/README.md

-# Welcome to Ubuntu Console Management
+# Welcome to Ubuntu Console Management (Ziad ٌRashid)

 ## How can I edit this code?